 Rampion Wind Farm Tour Brighton

-We now offer 120 minutes sightseeing trips to the new Rampion Wind Farm array aboard Catamarans "Adept" formally a wind farm transfer vessel and "Voyager".
+We now offer 130 minutes sightseeing trips to the new Rampion Wind Farm array aboard Catamaran

 There will be a brief safety talk and information on the trip at departure time.

-The 116 turbines are more than 8 miles off shore from Brighton and it takes about 45 minutes to get there, Adept and or Voyager will enter the array field for approximately 30 minutes of slow cruising amongst the massive turbines, panoramic views of the Sussex coast can be seen on the way back to Brighton Marina.
+The 116 turbines are more than 8 miles off shore from Brighton and it takes about 45 minutes to get there, The catamaran will enter the array field for approximately 20 minutes of slow cruising amongst the massive turbines, panoramic views of the Sussex coast can be seen on the way back to Brighton Marina (subject to visibility).

-The tour can be booked by telephone with card payment in full for each place reserved
+The tour can be booked on our booking page or by telephone with card payment in full for each place reserved

 Private hire can be your choice of date/time.

 please book as far in advance as you can.
 However on the day is sometimes possible